stevedonovan/gentle-intro/src/object-orientation.md

 they all `quack()`.
 One is behaving a little odd (for a duck) but they share the same method name and Rust can keep a collection of such objects in a type-safe way.

-Rust is a little over-obsessed with memory safety (since that's the _big thing_ it brings to system languages) but type safety is a fantastic thing.
-Without static typing, you might insert a _cat_ into that collection of Quackers, resulting in run-time chaos.
+Type safety is a fantastic thing.
+Without static typing, you could insert a _cat_ into that collection of Quackers, resulting in run-time chaos.

 Here's a funny one: